takemaru/dnet/README.md

 Data format
 ---------------------------------------------------------------------

-In DNET, distribution network data must be formatted following [YAML](http://en.wikipedia.org/wiki/YAML).
+DNET requires network data, which includes network topology (line connectivity and switch positions), loads, and impedance.
+The data must be formatted by [YAML](http://en.wikipedia.org/wiki/YAML) syntax.
 Since YAML has quite simple rules to format complicated numerical data like distribution network, it is very easy to convert your data to DNET format; see the example, `test/data.yaml` in the DNET package, and you understand the rules readily.

-The example data consists of three feeders and 16 switches, as shown in the figure.
+We explain the formatting rules by using the following example.
+This example network consists of three feeders and 16 switches, as shown in the figure.

 ![Example network](doc/example_nw.png)